awesome-selfhosted/awesome-selfhosted/README.md

 ## File Sharing and Synchronization

   * [Bittorrent Sync](https://www.getsync.com/) `⊘ Proprietary` - BitTorrent Sync by BitTorrent, Inc is a proprietary peer-to-peer file synchronisation tool.
   * [Camlistore](https://camlistore.org/) - Camlistore is a set of open source formats, protocols, and software for modeling, storing, searching, sharing and synchronizing data in the post-PC era.
-Data may be files or objects, tweets or 5TB videos, and you can access it via a phone, browser or FUSE filesystem. ([Demo](https://www.youtube.com/watch?v=kBCQq5hfsug), [Source code](https://github.com/camlistore/camlistore)) `Apache` `Go`
+Data may be files or objects, tweets or 5TB videos, and you can access it via a phone, browser or FUSE filesystem. ([Source code](https://github.com/camlistore/camlistore)) `Apache` `Go`
   * [Coquelicot](https://coquelicot.potager.org/) - Coquelicot is a “one-click” file sharing web application with a focus on protecting users’ privacy. - `AGPLv3`
   * [Dropcenter](http://projet.idleman.fr/dropcenter/) - Upload files by simple drag-n-drop.
   * [eXtplorer](http://extplorer.sourceforge.net/) - A PHP- and JavaScript- based File Manager